-Security line ups are longest in the morning just before and just after the parks open and in the middle of the day.
+Security lineups are the longest in the morning just before and just after the parks open and in the middle of the day.

 Sometimes each security line can be more than 30 people long!

-Here are some tips to help you lessen your time waiting in security lines (because that’s really not fun!):
+Here are some tips to help you lessen your wait times in security lines (because that’s really not fun!):

 Security is a necessary part of going to Disneyland.
 It can be a bit annoying when all you want to do is get into Disneyland and ride your favourite ride, but it is there to keep everybody safe.